Search

 Blue Plaques and Statues

-Find out more about the composer Ralph Vaughan Williams, the builder Thomas Cubitt, the racing driver Rob Walker, the actor Laurence Olivier, the shoemaker William Mullins, the Methodist preacher John Wesley, the engineer Beatrice Shilling and Suffragettes Helen Gordon Liddle and Charlotte ‘Charlie’ Marsh.
+Composer Ralph Vaughan Williams, master builder Thomas Cubitt, actor Laurence Olivier, Pilgrim Father William Mullins, Methodist preacher John Wesley, engineer Beatrice Shilling and suffragettes Helen Gordon Liddle and Charlotte Marsh.
+Your guide will bring them all to life.

 These walks run from April – October.
 Please see our booking page for dates and to book your tickets.